StackShareStackShare

 In summary, Akka and Spring differ in their concurrency models, distribution and fault tolerance capabilities, asynchronous communication approach, support for reactive programming, level of integration with other technologies, and the size of their communities and ecosystems.
 Depending on the requirements of the application, developers can choose between Akka's actor model for highly concurrent and distributed systems or Spring's comprehensive framework for building enterprise applications.

-Advice on Akka and Spring
+Advice on Spring, Akka

 I am a graduate student working as a software engineer in a company.
 For my personal development, I want to learn web development.
 I have some experience in Springboot while I was in university.
 So I want to continue with spring-boot, but I heard about Django.
 I'm reaching out to the experts here to help me choose a future proof framework.
 Django or Spring Boot?